-When you want to synthesize a design in VHDL, include the HDL files in the source files list of your tool.
+When you want to synthesize a design in VHDL, include the HDL files in the source files list of your synthesis tool project.
 Often your VHDL design will have more than one source file.
 List all the source files in the order you want them compiled; the files at the top of the list are compiled first.